 Horseshoe Crabs: A Living Fossil

 With its tough, helmet-like body and long, pointed tail, the horseshoe crab is one of the most intriguing and misunderstood marine invertebrates found in our marine waters.
 Dive in with us as we explore the horseshoe crab and investigate the life cycle and adaptations of this living fossil.
-(This can also be done as auditorium style program for large groups).
+(This can also be done as an auditorium style program for large groups).

 Science Standards Correlations K.L.2, 2.L.5, 3.L.5, 4.L.5, 5.L.4, 6.L.4, 7.EC.5, 8.E.6